atao60/study-axon-vaadin/lowxmldiet/README.md

 With Maven used in command line, those pom.xml files can be removed, but the parent one (°).

 >Note (°).
 At the moment, there is still a non-blocking issue with Maven multi-module project.
 With a parent project as module of the root project, the parent pom can't be a polyglot one.
-At least without using automatic translation with a tool like Maven Polyglot.
+At least without using automatic translation with a tool like m2e-polyglot-poc.

 One way to install m2e-polyglot-poc under Eclipse is to use the update site: